How often are septic tanks emptied, and where do the contents go?

 Where Does It Go?

 Septage is the material removed from a septic tank or pump chamber after pumping.
-It may have odor and be a host for many disease-causing viruses, bacteria, and parasites.
+It may have an odor and be a host for many disease-causing viruses, bacteria, and parasites.
 Once the waste is removed, it requires proper handling and treatment.

 Federal, state, and local laws govern the final destination of the contents of your septic tank.
 In some cases, the septic contents are taken to municipal wastewater treatment plants or delivered to an approved privately owned beneficial use facility that specializes in the treatment of septage.
 In the greater Puget Sound area, individual and small on-site sewage systems are permitted and regulated by local health jurisdictions.
 Larger on-site systems are regulated by State Health or Department of Ecology.
-Septage disposal is permitted and regulated by local wastewater treatment programs and state department of Ecology.
+Septage disposal is permitted and regulated by local wastewater treatment programs and the state department of Ecology.

 For the average homeowner, most prefer to take an “out of sight and out of mind” approach to what happens to the contents of their septic tank once it is removed.
 When you have a trusted professional like FloHawks you can rest assured knowing they will deal with your septage properly so you don’t have to.